whamcloud/Online-Help/docs/Install_Guide/guide.md

     **Note**: Verify that the bootloader configuration file has been updated with an entry for the new kernel.
 Before you can boot to a  kernel, an entry for it must be included in the bootloader configuration file.
 Often it is added automatically when the kernel RPM is installed.

-1. Launch Intel® Manager for Lustre\* software and login as administrator.
+1. Launch Manager for Lustre\* software and login as administrator.
 Go to the manager GUI to obtain mount point
     information: